Alfix00/M3U-VODownloader/README.md

 *I wrote this program mainly to practice in Python and also for fun.

 *I hope it helps someone in anyway =)

+*NB: Atm, the download of channels is unaivable.